"Have nothing in your house that you do not know to be useful,

 What does 1,100 Rat Proof chicken feeders

-Here are pictures of the first container load of feeder that
+Here is a picture of the first container load of feeders that

 arrived from our Philippines branch in February of 2015

 Twenty five pallets of feeders means that we won't be